Antonio-Laguna/node-workspaces-bug/README.md

 ## Node Workspaces Bug

-This repo tries to illustrate what I consider is a bug on NPM Workspaces.
+This repo tries to illustrate what I consider a bug on NPM Workspaces.

 This happened on a repository that had 3 packages but only one was really important.
 The package had some webpack bundler which was repeated across the rest of the projects so all of those libraries were hoisted to the root.

-Now, the package was using `require` through a loader for a public dependency but local to that repository. npm placed that dependency **within** said package.
+The package was using `require` through a loader for a public dependency but local to that repository. npm placed that dependency **within** said package.